 Not quite a case of accidental cartography, but too cute not to include here.
 This map of Montana is also a record.
 “In 1999, John Linnell of They Might Be Giants released his solo album State Songs,” says Wilford Nusser, who sent in this image.
 “The vinyl release of the single ‘Montana’ is shaped like the United States!”

 Chicken, especially when fried, is an excellent medium for accidental cartography.
-This image was sent in by Rebecca Shepro.
-"I found this very odd piece of chicken that bears a resemblance to the United Kingdom!"
+Says the reader who sent in this nugget: “I found this very odd piece of chicken that bears a resemblance to the United Kingdom!”

 “I stopped dead in my tracks and said to my wife, Honey?
 Look at this!”
 While out walking on Nellie Road in Walhalla, South Carolina, Daniel Wright picked up this rusty piece of steel, about 8.5 inches tall, which does bear a striking resemblance to the island of Great Britain.
 “When I got to the house I quickly got out my World Atlas and did a side-by-side.
 Wow!
 I have not removed, edited, shaped any part of it.
 This is indeed just as I found it.”